-In this section we provide some basic instructions on how to inspect the metrics exported by a specific PostgreSQL instance manager (primary or replica) or the operator, using a temporary pod running curl in the same namespace.
+In this section we provide basic instructions on how to inspect the metrics exported by a specific PostgreSQL instance manager (primary or replica) or the operator.

-In the example below we assume we are working in the default namespace, alongside with the PostgreSQL cluster.
-Please feel free to adapt this example to your use case, by applying basic Kubernetes knowledge.
+In the examples below we assume we are working in the default namespace, and with the operator installed in the postgresql-operatorsystem namespace.
+Please adapt to your use case.